nicuciobanu/stream-processor-demo/README.md

 ## Charging Battery App

-Write a program that consumes 2 source streams, charging data (timestamp, socketId, vehicleId and powerInWatts), and battery data (timestamp, vehicleId and stateOfChargeInPercent), teh combines them and produce output data (timestamp, socketId, vehicleId, powerInWatts and stateOfChargeInPercent).
+Write a program that consumes two source streams, charging data (timestamp, socketId, vehicleId, and powerInWatts) and battery data (timestamp, vehicleId, and stateOfChargeInPercent). teh combines them and produces output data (timestamp, socketId, vehicleId, powerInWatts, and stateOfChargeInPercent).

-Only emit output when charging data arrives, output contains the last received stateOfChargeInPercent for teh same vehicleId.
+Only emit output when charging data arrives; output contains the last received stateOfChargeInPercent for the same vehicleId.

 #### Technologies
-Scala, Akka-Streams, Redis, Docker.
+Scala, Akka-Streams, Redis, and Docker.

 ### Setting up Redis
 ```